json-schema-org/blog/pages/posts/analysis-of-json-schema-defects.md

 tend to stay in schemas without being ever detected.

 In the worst case, schemas may not be satisfiable at all.
-Consider for instance this schema, where both allowed values are integers, which mean that it will always fail when checking that they are also strings:
+Consider for instance this schema (Ansible 2.5), where both allowed values are integers, which mean that it will always fail when checking that they are also strings:

 ```json
 {